 The first step in identifying these vulnerabilities is performing External Penetration Testing.

-What Is External Penetration Testing?
+What Is an External Vulnerabilities Assessment?

-That’s because, in order to identify security gaps, pentests actually simulate the kinds of attacks they are attempting to prevent.
+That’s because, in order to identify security gaps, assessments actually simulate the kinds of attacks they are attempting to prevent.
 These remote attacks—usually conducted by third-party cybersecurity professionals —root out vulnerabilities and potential compliance violations that can leave your security compromised.
 With this information prioritized by risk level, your organization can decide how best to allot IT resources and ensure the integrity of your security infrastructure.

 What Is an Internal Vulnerabilities Assessment?